Sustainability / GovernanceCorporate Governance

 Under the supervision of the officer in charge of IR, the Company promotes IR activities in cooperation with the management team including the President and CEO, and related departments such as the IR department.
 In line with the forementioned basic policy on Information disclosure, Daicel adopts a proactive approach toward its IR activities.

 By holding quarterly financial briefing session and things such as individual interviews, interviews at conferences sponsored by securities companies, and small meetings with the President and CEO, the Company strives to promote communication, aspiring to foster better understanding of the Daicel Group among institutional investors.
-In FY2023/3, business briefings on the Healthcare, Smart and Materials were held as opportunities to promote a better understanding of the Daicel Group's businesses.
-In view of the COVID-19 pandemic, these IR events, including the financial briefing session, were held not only in person but also online teleconferencing to allow investors to participate as much as possible.
+In FY2024/3, we held business briefings on the Life Sciences and Engineering Plastics businesses as well as small meetings with Outside Directors as opportunities to promote a better understanding of the Daicel Group's businesses.

-With respect to individual investors, we participated in individual investor events hosted by securities companies and explained our business, in addition to providing information via our corporate website.
+We provide information to individual investors through our corporate website, and strive to enhance its content so that they can understand the Daicel Group in an easier-to-understand manner.
 Furthermore, we conducted an online survey of 2,000 individual investors to develop a deeper understanding of the Daicel Group and ask their opinion about Daicel Group.

 Furthermore, we offer an email newsletter service providing information that Daicel has published on TDnet and EDINET.
 Please follow this link to sign up for our investor relations email newsletter.